Dear valued customer, kindly note that Standard Bank is currently unavailable on SiD Secure EFT More Details

 In the event that the person claiming a piece of Checked Baggage cannot produce the required Baggage Identification Tag, that person must prove that the Baggage is his or hers before the Airline will allow collection of the Checked Baggage.
 The Airline accepts no responsibility for making anything other than limited enquiries of the person claiming the Baggage when assessing the right to collection.

-Domestic Airlink Flights: the Airline will only accept domestic animals that are limited to small and medium sized cats, dogs and small household birds as Checked Baggage with a maximum crate weight of 32kg including the animal.
+Domestic Airlink Flights: the acceptance of domestic animals limited to small and medium-sized cats, dogs, and small household birds as Checked Baggage with a maximum crate weight of 32kg including the animal.

 Regional Airlink flights: All other livestock and animals on Regional flights shall only be transported as manifested cargo.
 For further information call Airlink Cargo +27 10 880 3634/5.

 The Airline will not accept a domestic animal for carriage unless the Passenger has applied for, and obtained, its prior approval and the Passenger meets all of the following conditions and our applicable Regulations -

-Passengers travelling with domestic pets must contact the Airlink Reservations Support desk +27 11 4517300 press 1 or email [email protected] to request permission for the domestic pet to travel.
-This can be booked from Monday to Friday 07h30 – 17h00 and must be done no later than three (3) Business Days prior to departure.
-For flights over a weekend, as well as Monday, the cut-off for the necessary pet arrangements must be no later than 15h00 on the Friday prior to departure.
+Passengers travelling with domestic pets must contact the Airlink Reservations Support desk +27 11 4517300 press 1 or email [email protected] to request permission for the domestic pet to travel no later than 72 hours prior to departure.

 Passengers must allow extra time beyond the required check-in time for the flight to allow enough time to process the pet.